stevenheidel/qversions/README.md

 ## Design

-Devices -> Qubits -> Gates will be associated using foreign keys
+Devices -> Qubits -> Gates will be associated using compound keys.
+There's no reason to use auto-generated ids / foreign keys given that the problem has well-defined ids for each entity already.

 Qubits and Gates will use device id in their primary key so that data could be partitioned in the future (assuming a lot of measurements and versions)